DB Functions

 Refreshing the config tree

-To save time when starting up DBAddin/Excel, refreshing the config tree is only done when you open the Config Menu and click “refresh DB Config Tree”.
+To save time when starting up DBAddin/Excel, refreshing the config tree is only done when you open the Config Menu and click “refresh DB Config Tree” (this also refreshes the documentation as described above).

 Create DB Functions